 The inclusion of food insecurity monitoring on the CIS now ensures systematic, annual evaluations of food insecurity.
 Consistent monitoring was not achieved through the Canadian Community Health Survey (CCHS) because jurisdictions could opt out of measuring food insecurity in some years.

 Having consistent monitoring of food insecurity as part of the Poverty Reduction Strategy is important for the development of its policy interventions and the evaluation of its impact.
 We applaud Statistics Canada’s commitment and progress in the annual tracking and reporting of food insecurity.

-With 15.6% of people in the provinces living in food-insecure (marginally, moderately, or severely) households according to CIS 2019, this report highlights that food insecurity remains a serious problem in need of urgent action.
+With 15.6% of people in the provinces living in food-insecure (marginally, moderately, or severely) households in 2019, this report highlights that food insecurity remains a serious problem in need of urgent action.

 The report does not include the territories in the national estimates but does provide some territorial estimates and notes the CIS food insecurity rates for Canada remain virtually unchanged when territories are included, given the relatively small population.
 We have not shown the territorial estimates here since data for some levels of severities are too unreliable, but the available estimates can be found in Appendix Table A2a and Table A2b of the report.
 Food insecurity in the territories remains high, especially in Nunavut.

 As noted in the report, household food insecurity data for 2019 included months during the pandemic because questions about food insecurity refer to the past 12 months and collection for data on 2019 took place in January, February, and July to September 2020 due to pandemic-related interruptions.
 The implications of this circumstances warrant further investigation.